 Quarantined money and victim claims

 DCS will publicise this information to ensure victims have a greater chance of finding out about the award.

-There will be a “Notice of an award of damages to a prisoner”.
-It will be published in the follows ways:
+A “Notice of an award of damages to a prisoner” will be published in the follows ways:

 - as a media release to the daily newspapers for South Australia and Australia